 The Company's guiding beliefs for conducting its business are based on five core values: integrity, quality, safety, delivery and teamwork.
-Integrity the foundation of our success rests upon integrity.
+Integrity - the foundation of our success rests upon integrity.
 Quality - we are committed to ensuring that each task is properly performed the first time and we will continuously improve upon everything we do.
-Safety - we are responsible and accountable for our own personal safety, the safety of our coworkers and any others we come into contact with.
-Delivery - we are committed to performing assigned tasks in the most efficient, timely and costeffective manner.
+Safety - we are responsible and accountable for our own personal safety, the safety of our co-workers and any others we performing assigned tasks in the most efficient, timely and cost-effective manner.
 Teamwork - we expect employees to work together to safeguard our assets, and to act in our best interest.
 Through these guiding principles, we aim to achieve sustainability in environmental, social and governance responsibilities.